-imagine coming to work and attempting to solve a code that has 15 quintillion possible combinations that’s a 15 with eighteen zeros behind it and that same code changes every 24 hours so the work that you have done on that day effectively becomes useless. imagine having the opportunity to save thousands of life’s and having to say no. imagine coming to work and having to hide who you really are .well mathematician and codebreaker Alan turing had to face all of these. :46
+imagine coming to work and attempting to solve a code that has 15 Quintilian possible combinations that’s a 15 with eighteen zeros behind it and that same code changes every 24 hours so the work that you have done on that day effectively becomes useless. imagine having the opportunity to save thousands of life’s and having to say no. imagine coming to work and having to hide who you really are .well mathematician and code breaker Alan Turing had to face all of these. :46

-enigma is a Nazi machine used to encode there communications with multiple setting’s that can be used. this is one of the machines that Alan turing was asked to solve as it was classified as something essential to be solved. the Nazis used there code for anything from weather reports to direct orders from Hitler himself as the Nazis considered the code unsolvable. turings brilliance was first displayed in 1940 when he adapted a polish machine to create a anti-enigma machine called a bombe and in 1943 they were cracking 84,000 enigma messages per month. turning was personally responsible for solving a more complex form of enigma being used by the u-boats that at the time were blocking and sinking the merchant convoys. as Winston Churchill later quoted “the only thing that ever really frightened me during the war was the U-boats peril” which shows just how crucial solving the code was.
-1:08 maybe mention father of computing.
+enigma is a Nazi machine used to encode there communications with multiple setting’s that can be used. this is one of the machines that Alan Turing was asked to solve as it was classified as something essential to be solved. the Nazis used there code for anything from weather reports to direct orders from Hitler himself as the Nazis considered the code unsolvable.
+Turing’s brilliance was first displayed in 1940 when he adapted a polish machine to create a anti-enigma machine called a bombe and in 1943 they were cracking 84,000 enigma messages per month. turning was personally responsible for solving a more complex form of enigma being used by the u-boats that at the time were blocking and sinking the merchant convoys. as Winston Churchill later quoted “the only thing that ever really frightened me during the war was the U-boat peril” which shows just how crucial solving the code was.

 as well as cracking secret codes he had his own secret.
 Alan turning was gay. in the time that Alan truing lived in Britain homosexuality was illegal and considered a threat to national security. so through all of his struggles he had to keep the secret. but in 1952 he was convicted with gross indices with another man. in court he was found guilty and given the choice between prison or hormonal treatment. he chose hormonal treatment and endured a full year of horrible treatment. hormone treatment or chemical castration is used to reduce or eliminate ones sexual drive because at the time being gay was treated as a mental illness. the British at the time believed that they could cure gay men with chemical castration, which of course they couldn’t. and of course there were side effects. in Alan Turing case he experienced side effects of a bloated physique and breast enlargement.
 2 years later after going through the medication he was found dead and a post-Mortem examination determined that the cause of his death was cyanide poisoning. his body was found next to a half eaten apple so it is speculated to be the way he committed suicide. so while he did all of his incredible work on the war he had to keep his homosexuality a secret which must have stressed him and forced him out of his comfort zone quite a lot. but after his war efforts he was kept under extremely high security due to the secrets he and his colleges held. due to this higher surveillance he was under significantly more pressure then before to keep his homosexuality a secret. this is surely must have been something playing on his mind before he committed suicide.